 Visone said.
 "A lot of people think you have to go there if you're failing.
 In the beginning, that was the way I looked at it because I was getting a C in my math class and I needed to pass the class.
 But as I progressed, it was the flip side: 'Hey, I'm getting an A, and I want to maintain this A.' "

-After earning his Associate in Science degree, Visone plans to enter pharmacy school.
-But he came to COD with "zero college experience."
+Visone came to COD with "zero college experience."
 Years before, he took a few COD graphic design classes to boost his job skills and salary.

-"It had nothing to do with my current mission; I basically started from scratch," he said.
+"It had nothing to do with my current mission, so I basically started from scratch," he said.
 "It was a little difficult for me at first until I realized that wow, it's actually becoming good, and I'm actually getting better.
 I couldn't have done it without College of DuPage."

-As president of the Veterans Association at COD, Visone meets a lot of people, some straight out of the military,ready to begin the next phase in their lives.
-To help them get acclimated at COD, Visone shares his own experiences and encourages everyone to use the Learning Commons.
+Visone earned his Associate in Science degree in 2013 and was accepted to Midwestern University's College of Pharmacy in Downers Grove.
+During his time at COD, he also served as president of the Veterans Association and met a lot of people, some straight out of the military, ready to begin the next phase in their lives.
+To help them get acclimated at COD, Visone shared his own experiences and encouraged everyone to use the Learning Commons.
 His advice to others: Make the most of all the College offers.

 "I started with the lowest level math class and got a C," he said.
 "The last math class I took, Business Calculus, I got an A. Some of my friends pointed out, that's quite a journey."

 2012 College of DuPage